johnsonjh/dps8m-proxy/README.md

 * The original legacy software had features not yet re-implemented like CAPTCHAs, throttling, and flow control support.
 * The **TELNET** features currently implemented are minimal—enough for supporting **DPS8M**.
 Improved protocol support is planned.

 ## Compressed logs

-By default, all logfiles are compressed automatically when the session terminates, and console log files are compressed when the log rolls over to a new day.
+By default, all session log files are compressed automatically when the session terminates, and console log files are compressed when the log rolls over (starting a new day).
 When reviewing logs, administrators often need to grep through all the past data, including the compressed files.
 We recommend using [`ripgrep`](https://github.com/BurntSushi/ripgrep) (with the `-z` option) for this task.